eliep/avro-rpc-php-generator/README.md

   * --prefix (-p) _namespace_: The namespace prefix of the output directory
   * --stringType (-s) : If the requestor will be used with a java implementation using String instead of CharSequence
+  * --apcu (-a) : use APCu to cache the parsed protocol.

 ## Namespacing
 The generate script will respect the namespace defined in your avro protocol.
 For example, if you have define "my.avro" as your protocol namespace, the script: